unified-font-object/ufo-spec/versions/ufo3/lib.plist.md

 The handling of the feature file is undefined.

 This data is optional.
-A glyph name must only appear once and only glyph names that are in the font must be listed.
+Glyph names must not occur more than once.
+The list may contain glyphs that are not in the font.
 An empty list or the absence of this key means that all glyphs are to be exported as-is with groups and kerning untouched.

 ### Example